17198 Gorjup: Orbit and classification

 Gorjup is a member of the Flora family, one of the largest families of stony asteroids.
-It orbits the Sun in the inner main-belt at a distance of 2.0–2.5 AU once every 3 years and 5 months (1,257 days).
-Its orbit has an eccentricity of 0.10 and an inclination of 3° with respect to the ecliptic.
+It orbits the Sun in the inner main belt at a distance of 2.0–2.5 AU once every 3 years and 5 months (1,257 days).
+Its orbit has an eccentricity of 0.10 and an inclination of 3° concerning the ecliptic.